slategroup/lunchbox/README.md

 What is this?
 -------------

 **Lunchbox** is a suite of tools from [NPR](https://github.com/nprapps/lunchbox) to create images intended for social media sharing.
-The original Luncbox includes Quotable, Factlist and Waterbug.
+The original Lunchbox includes Quotable, Factlist and Waterbug.
 This is Slate's version which only includes Quotable.

 Find the live version of Slate Quotable here: https://slategroup.github.io/lunchbox/.